manwar/perlweeklychallenge-club/challenge-281/atschneid/README.md

 > Input: $coordinates = "e6"</br>
 > Output: true

-The trick to this one is to realize that you convert the letters to numbers, in a way such as 'a' -> 1, 'b' -> 2, etc., then you can figure out the color of the space by summing the index, and checking if it is odd or even.
+The trick to this one is to realize that if you convert the letters to numbers, in a sensible way such as 'a' -> 1, 'b' -> 2, etc., you can figure out the color of the space by summing the index, and checking if it is odd or even.
 Which one you want for the black or white square depends on your conversion.

 ```perl
 sub check_square( $key ) {